 MID-SEMESTER BREAK 15-28 APRIL 2019

-This lecture is looks at how British colonialism affected Indian art
+This lecture is looks at how the aims of British colonialism were supported by photography

 14 MODERNISMS: Modern Art in India (AV)

 This lecture looks at how Indian artists negotiated the legacy of modernism and cultural identity in a variety of ways in the early twentieth century.